-Are you scratching your head about picking the right shampoo?
+Are you scratching your head about picking the best shampoo for hair?
 We get it.
 With so many options out there, what seems like a simple choice can turn out to be quite a daunting task, especially since not all shampoos are equal.

 Understanding your scalp type

 The first step when choosing the right shampoo is understanding your hair and scalp.
 The nature of your scalp is the same as your skin, so if you have dry skin, you will have a dry scalp.
 Likewise, for oily skin.
 Therefore, it is essential to be aware of scalp health as it also reflects on hair health.